Dekut-Cyber-club/getting-started/getting-started/README.md

     - An understanding of how systems work.

 3.The following skills are essential as far as cybersecurity training is concerned:
-    Basic knowledge of operating systems: Since you will work on the installation of malware(on your own devices) in a computer system, understanding architecture, and operating systems management is paramount.
+    Basic knowledge of operating systems: Since you will work with various operating systems, understanding architecture, and use of operating systems is paramount.
-    Mastery of programming languages: Understanding programming language including C/C++, Java or other scripting languages like Python and PHP gives you an added edge over the other security professionals.
+    Knowledge of programming: Understanding programming languages including C/C++, Java or other scripting languages like Python and PHP gives you an added edge over the other security professionals.
     Computer networking basics: Understanding network protocols such as IP Addressing, subnetting, and how they work will help you in natural learning of cybersecurity.
     Web application technologies: A sound exposure in these applications and how they work will be a great asset in helping you learn cybersecurity.
 ```